DistroHopper39B/NTATV/Docs/Guide.md

 ![Windows XP partition setup](Assets/Guide/QEMU_002.png)

 Now, you can install to the larger partition and go through the installation as normal.
-This should only take a few minutes unless you don't type your product key in correctly 37 times.
+This should only take a few minutes unless you type in your product key incorrectly 37 times.

-Once XP is installed, navigate to File Explorer and format the extra partition we created as FAT32 A quick format is complete.
+Once XP is installed, navigate to File Explorer and format the extra partition we created as FAT32 (use Quick Format).
 This will act as the EFI system partition and is where the bootloader will be stored.
 Once you do that, shut down the system.

 Back on the host system's command line, we now need to swap out the CDROM from the Windows XP ISO to the NTATV Drivers and Utilities ISO.
 We also need to tell QEMU to boot from the hard drive instead of the CD-ROM.
 The QEMU parameters should look like this:
 ```